MikeShepard/SQLPSX/readme.txt

 Getting Started with SQLPSX
-** NOTE: You must have SMO installed to run the SQLPSX, SMO is installed with SQL Server Management Studio ***
+** NOTE: You must have SMO installed to run the SQLPSX, SMO is installed with SQL Server Management Studio *** ** Powershell 2.0 is required **
-1. Copy all Library and Script files to the same directory.
-Add sourcing of Library Files to your Profile if desired
+1. Copy all Modules to %USERPROFILE%\Documents\WindowsPowershell\Modules and Script files to the your any directory.
+2. Run import-module
+    import-module SQLServer
+    import-module Agent
+    import-module Repl
+    import-module SSIS
+    import-module SQLParser
+    import-module Showmbrs
+3. Add import-module commands to your Profile if desired

 Optional Database and Reporting Services Components
-2. Create a database, for example SQLPSX and run the SQLPSX.AllObject.sql script to create the all database objects
+4. Create a database, for example SQLPSX and run the SQLPSX.AllObject.sql script to create the all database objects
-3. Modify SSRS Data Source file SQLPSX.rds to point to the newly created database
+5. Modify SSRS Data Source file SQLPSX.rds to point to the newly created database
-4. Deploy the SSRS reports and Data Source files to a SSRS Server or run locally
+6. Deploy the SSRS reports and Data Source files to a SSRS Server or run locally
-5. Modify Run-SmoToCsvFile.ps1, Write-SmoCsvToDb.ps1 and Write-SmoToCsvFile.ps1 scripts with your parameters
+7. Modify Run-SmoToCsvFile.ps1, Write-SmoCsvToDb.ps1 and Write-SmoToCsvFile.ps1 scripts with your parameters
-6. Insert the SQL Server instances you wish to report into the SqlServer table
+8. Insert the SQL Server instances you wish to report into the SqlServer table
-7. Run Run-SmoToCsvFile.ps1 to create csv files of all available security information
+9. Run Run-SmoToCsvFile.ps1 to create csv files of all available security information
-8. Run Write-SmoToCsvFile.ps1 to import the csv file into the database
+10. Run Write-SmoToCsvFile.ps1 to import the csv file into the database

 What's New
+    Version 2.0
+        Converted function libraries and snapins to modules Created comment-based help for all functions
+        Made helper functions private through use of module manifests (psd1 files) Converted functions to advanced functions with parameter bindings Refactored code to use Powershell V2 features: try/catch
+            valuefrompipeline
+            validatescript
+            validateset
+            new-object -property hashtable
+            add-type
+        Renamed Set-SqlScriptingOptions to New-SqlScriptingOptions
+        Renamed Get-ReplScriptOptions to New-ReplScriptOptions
+        Removed scriptopts and replscriptopts text files in favor of script option objects Moved Get-InvalidLogins.ps1 and Get-SessionTimeStamp.ps1 into SQLServer module Removed Init-SqlParser.ps1 script (not needed since SQLParser is now a module) Added new ADO.NET module
+        Added format file for SSIS packages
+        More rigorous testing was performed using PSUnit testing framework Fixed issues discovered in testing
+        Added 5 aliases for Information_Schema and sysdatabases functions.
+These functions were renamed with a Get-Sql* prefix
+        All parameters are strongly typed where possible

     Version 1.6
         Get-SqlConnection
         Maintenane Release